 This study was prompted by unusual results of a standard analysis of the ratio of party votes received compared to legislative seats won.
 Typically, in winner take all voting systems such as Vermont’s, there is a deviation from a one to one ratio, which overrepresents the largest party, and may be exaggerated further as the result of gerrymandering.
 Vermont’s Senatorial Districts are less prone to gerrymandering, being based largely on preexisting county boundaries.
 A superficial look at the Vermont 2000 election for governor raises a question.

 There are inherent flaws in the plurality voting systems employed in most American elections with a single winner.
 Namely, plurality voting “can elect a candidate who receives the most first place votes but is strongly disfavored by a majority of the electorate” Dudum v.
 Arntz, 640 F.3d 1098, 1100 (9th Cir.
 2011), a result that does not comport with democratic ideals.
 It seems patently wrong that a candidate whom the majority voted against should nonetheless represent that majority – even to the point that a majority of voters would see this candidate as their last choice.

 Lawmakers in Missouri have recently passed a congressional redistricting plan that distorts the state’s political representation in favor of Republicans and institutionalizes a decade of uncompetitive, meaningless elections.
+While many pundits blame the state legislature for drawing a partisan gerrymander, the root of the worst problems associated with redistricting lies with winner-take-all elections.
 To address the structural impediments of winner-take-all, FairVote has created an alternative — what we call fair voting — for Missouri’s congressional elections.
-Every voter in a fair voting system would experience a meaningful election and the great majority of voters would help elect a representative.